 Programs that millions rely on to live and thrive, like Medicare, Meals on Wheels, environmental protections, and public education, as well as infrastructure (e.g. power, water, and roads) are all declining.
 Social Security will probably fail.
 Our debt and dollar could explode.

-Trusting that our government can maturely and intelligently address important issues like healthcare and what it means to have a modern first-world society is, at best, naive.
+Trusting that our government can maturely and intelligently address important issues like healthcare and what it means to have a modern first-world society seems naive, at best, to more and more citizens of all political stripes.

 Case in point: the conclusive new report about climate change from 13 federal agencies that aggregated data from tens of thousands of scientists is at risk of being censored by the Trump administration because it doesn’t fit with their narrative.
 Scientists are editing the words “climate change” to phrases like “severe weather” just to get around the government censors.